 NADP+-dependent Aminoalcohol dehydrogenase (AADH) of Rhodococcus erythropolis MAK154 catalyzes the reduction of (S)-1-phenyl-1-keto-2-methylaminopropane ((S)-MAK) to d-pseudoephedrine, which is used as a pharmaceutical.
 AADH is suggested to participate in Aminoalcohol or aminoketone metabolism in this organism because it is induced by the addition of several Aminoalcohols, such as 1-amino-2-propanol.
 Genetic analysis of around the aadh gene showed that some open reading frames (ORFs) are involved in this metabolic pathway.
 Four of these ORFs might form a carboxysome-like polyhedral organelle, and others are predicted to encode aminotransferase, aldehyde dehydrogenase, phosphotransferase, and regulator protein.
 OrfE, a homologous ORF of the FadR subfamily of GntR transcriptional regulators, lies downstream from aadh.
 To investigate whether or not orfE plays a role in the regulation of aadh expression, the gene disruption mutant of R. erythropolis MAK154 was constructed.
 The ΔorfE strain showed higher AADH activity than wild-type strain.
 In addition, a transformed strain, which harbored multi-orfE, showed no AADH activity even in the induced condition with 1-amino-2-propanol.
 These results suggest that OrfE is a negative regulator that represses aadh expression in the absence of 1-amino-2-propanol.

-Arturo San Feliciano – 3rd expert on this subject based on the ideXlab platform
+Arturo San Feliciano – One of the best experts on this subject based on the ideXlab platform.

 long chain Aminoalcohol and diamine derivatives induce apoptosis through a caspase 3 dependent pathwayBioorganic & Medicinal Chemistry Letters, 2002Co-Authors: Esther Del Olmo, Mario Alves, Jose Luis Lopez, Antonio Macho, Fadwa El Banoua, Eduardo Munoz, Arturo San FelicianoAbstract: